robertsonc2-stack/Uzi-Discord-Bot-Patchs2.0/README.md

 ## About the Bot

 **Uzi-Discord-Bot** is a Discord bot inspired by the character Uzi Doorman from Murder Drones.
 The bot is designed for roleplay interactions, fun responses, and engaging Discord server members.
-It features both legacy and modern slash commands, unique character personalities, and a simple setup process.
+It features legacy Commands, unique character personalities, and a simple setup process.

 ## Key Features
 - Roleplay as Uzi Doorman with custom responses